Equestrian at the 1980 Summer Olympics – Individual jumping: Background

 This was the 16th appearance of the event, which had first been held at the 1900 Summer Olympics and has been held at every Summer Olympics at which equestrian sports have been featured (that is, excluding 1896, 1904, and 1908).
 It is the oldest event on the current programme, the only one that was held in 1900.
 The team and individual events remained separated, as they had been starting in 1968.

-The small field was devoid of top riders due to the massive boycott of Russia.
-Even among Western nations that competed at the Games, such as Belgium, France, Italy, and Great Britain, participation in this event was low, with many opting to compete at the Rotterdam Show Jumping Festival instead.
+The small field was devoid of top riders due to the massive boycott of Western nations.But,from that competed at the Games, such as Belgium, France, Italy, and Great Britain, participation in this event was low, with many opting to compete at the Rotterdam Show Jumping Festival instead.
 None of the top 10 riders from the 1976 competition returned.
 No former Olympic medalists were present.
 No World Championships medalists competed.

 Bulgaria made its debut in the event.
 Mexico competed for the 8th time, most of any nation competing but well behind the 14 appearances of France (missing the event for only the second time); eleven nations with more appearances than Mexico did not compete in 1980.